Functional clustering methods for binary longitudinal data with temporal heterogeneity: Introduction

+While functional clustering for continuous response has emerged, there have been relatively fewer works for longitudinal binary responses with nonparametric components. \cite{kuss:etal:06} considered a parametric logistic model where the cluster allocation is assumed to follow a multinomial distribution.
+Similarly, \cite{assm:jens:11} designed a Bayesian probit regression model with the multinomial label allocation.
+On the one hand, \cite{hann:etal:11} proposed a DP mixture model for generalized linear models in the spirit of \cite{mull:etal:96}, with the restriction of a linear relationship within each cluster.
+More recently, \cite{zhu:etal:21} devised a model-free clustering method for binary longitudinal data using a pairwise penalty to nearby clusters, but their model does not account for any functional effects.
+We find that none of the aforementioned studies deal with both model-based clustering on a mixed-effects model (especially with the DP prior) and nonparametric function estimation with guaranteed smoothness.

 Our contribution is threefold.
 First, we propose a flexible framework for simultaneously modeling population-level fixed effects, cluster-level varying effects, and subject-level random effects in the analysis of binary longitudinal data.
-The proposed model is a probit varying-coefficient mixed model that flexibly and adaptively identifies different subpopulations having their own varying-coefficient functions.
-Second, we devise new prior distributions for the efficient posterior analysis and effective functional clustering of the proposed model.
+The proposed model is a probit varying-coefficient mixed model that flexibly and adaptively identifies different subpopulations having their own varying-coefficient functions that can be either constant, linear, or nonlinear.
+Second, we devise new prior distributions for the posterior analysis and effective functional clustering of the proposed model.
 In particular, it is well known that the measurement scale of data must be considered in choosing the base measure for the DP prior \citep{gelm:etal:15}.
-Because our model selection-based prior is a conditional normal prior given the model configuration, it is easier to achieve the right scale than other approaches such as the Bayesian P-spline.
-Third, we construct a partially collapsed Gibbs (PCG) sampler to facilitate posterior computation via the method of partial collapse \citep{vand:park:08, park:vand:09}.
+We carefully design a prior distribution with a reasonable scale so that it can start a new cluster well within a sampler to account for an infinite number of clusters, while achieving suitable smoothing for function estimation with spatial adaptation.
+Third, we construct a partially collapsed Gibbs (PCG) sampler to cover the varying-dimensional parameter issue of a standard Gibbs sampler and facilitate posterior computation via the method of partial collapse \citep{vand:park:08, park:vand:09}.
 To maintain a transition kernel, a PCG sampler, unlike a standard Gibbs sampler, requires its steps to be performed in a specific order.
 We thus develop a PCG sampler that can be used in the fitting of the proposed model.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:model}, we describe the probit varying-coefficient mixed model and discuss how the DP prior constructs model-based clustering.
 Section~\ref{sec:bayes} specifies prior distributions and constructs efficient sampling steps based on the method of partial collapse.
 In Section~\ref{sec:sim}, simulation studies are presented to validate the proposed method.
 Section~\ref{sec:app} applies the proposed model to the GSOEP data, and Section~\ref{sec:disc} discusses the results. \ref{sec:appen} contains a detailed description of the proposed method, while \ref{sec:appen_rpackage} describes how to install the R package for the proposed method.
 The R package is currently available on the first author's github\footnote{https://github.com/Jwsohn612/fvcc} to demonstrate that all of the results in Sections~\ref{sec:sim} and~\ref{sec:app} can be reproduced.